Sony A33 Review

 Combining breakthrough translucent-mirror technology with Sony's high-speed CMOS sensor prowess, the new Sony Alpha A33 and A55 break important new ground for consumer SLRs.
 Both deliver higher capture speeds than other consumer-class digital SLR, at 7 and 10 frames per second respectively, as well as true phase-detect live autofocus during video recording.
 Thrown in multi-shot technology (Handheld Twilight, Sweep Panorama, and Auto HDR modes) brought over from Sony's digicam line, and the new cameras offer features not found in any other SLR, regardless of price point.

 I had a chance to spend a few days with a late prototype of the Sony A55 (equipped with production firmware version 1.0) prior to its release.
-(Note that the Sony A33 is so similar to the A55, that we've only made a few edits to this Shooter's Report to make it work for the A33 review.)
+(Note that the Sony A33 is so similar to the A55, that we've only made a few edits to this Field Test to make it work for the A33 review.)
 After running a couple thousand shots through it (it does have a very fast continuous mode) I found it to be a pretty compelling camera, combining remarkable shooting speed with a host of other capabilities that really set it apart from most of the market.
 It's by no means perfect, but unquestionably expands the range of shooting capabilities open to consumers with average pocketbooks.
 Looking at just how much I found to comment on below underscores for me just how much Sony has done in the last few months.
 Read on for some of my thoughts on this new class of consumer SLR:

 In the Hand